A brief introduction

 The high-end design pieces Jungblut creates testify to an authentic approach to natural resources and reflect his ambition to transcend the boundaries between the interior and the exterior, between form and functionality, and between artistic object and design product.

-Editorial text written by Guus van Engelshove, curator contemporary arts
+Editorial text written by Guus van Engelshoven, curator contemporary arts

 The modern era is typified by radical shifts in technology, industry and culture.
 Increasingly, we ask ourselves where form and function meet and how the two relate to one another.
 In a similar vain, the borders between culture and nature have lately been continuously redefined and reassessed, testifying to a tension between mass-production and craftsmanship, and raising questions about the contemporary meaning of artistry, labour, auto-education and DIY-mentalities.